Cluster Setup & Management

 Value

-otel.enabled Enable OpenTelemetry. false
+Enable OpenTelemetry.

 Warning

-It is highly recommended to rely on the Dynamic GPU Discovery, and therefore the NVIDIA GPU Operator, as manual instance configuration is error prone.
+It is highly recommended to rely on the Dynamic GPU Discovery, and therefore the NVIDIA GPU Operator, as manual instance configuration is error-prone.

 This type of configuration is only necessary when the cluster Cloud Provider does not support the NVIDIA GPU Operator.

-In order to enable manual instance configuration, remove the “Dynamic GPU Discovery” capability.
+To enable manual instance configuration, remove the “Dynamic GPU Discovery” capability.

 All fields in the generated example configuration in the UI are required.
 Start by choosing “Apply Example” to copy over the example configuration, and then modify it to your cluster’s instance specifications.